Hexagram Ten—Walking on Dangerous Ground

 The fifth line, yang, shows that although a person maintains a positive attitude, the danger is real, and due caution is advised.

 The sixth line, yang, explains that one must examine the path carefully and look at the overall situation, as well as the details.
-With proper diligence, there will be good fortune.

 To the reader: Most of the hexagrams have at least one line that predicts bad results, but that does NOT mean you are fated to that result.
 The hexagrams illustrate different attitudes, so study the actions and reactions to learn the attitudes that will lead to better outcomes.